Tangzhong Sourdough Bread

 Mix it well.

-Add an elastic band around the container, so you can monitor the growth.
+Add an elastic band around the container to monitor the growth.

 Leave to ferment somewhere warm, preferably in a proofer set to 30°C/86°F until grown to its peak.

-Mix it with your hands so it's completely combined.
+Mix it with your hands, so it's thoroughly combined.

 Add the cooled tangzhong.

 Incorporate all the water into the flour mixture.
-First I mix with my fingers, when it becomes too thick I start lifting the dough up from the sides into the middle.
+First, I mix with my fingers; I lift the dough from the sides into the middle when it becomes too thick.
 Keep going until there's no dry flour left.

 Leave on the kitchen counter until the levain has peaked.